Does shareholder insurance seem like such a confusing topic you don’t even know where to start? You’d have that in common with many other Canadians.

 - Term Life Insurance – is the most basic premium structure, temporary insurance with the lowest initial premium.
 It is the least expensive initially but can be expensive to renew as premiums are tied to health and age.
-To learn more about what term life insurance costs in Canada, don’t miss this post.

 - Permanent Life Insurance – premiums are higher initially but provides guaranteed coverage until death at any age.

 In the event a shareholder is diagnosed with a critical illness, the company will be paid a tax-free benefit in the form of a lump sum.